Drafting Arbitration Clauses in IP Agreements

 Parties that prefer ad hoc arbitration put a premium on flexibility and the freedom such an agreement gives the parties to craft bespoke procedures specifically tailored to their IP needs.
 Often taking the form of dispute resolution schedules or annexes to the IP agreement, these procedures may include, for instance, streamlining pleadings, bringing in discrete elements of civil procedure, fast-tracking to hearings and providing for non-reasoned awards or limiting the arbitrators’ powers to adopting one party’s proposed rulings and relief.
 Some parties also perceive that ad hoc arbitration may be less expensive than institutional arbitration because it avoids the administrative costs and filing fees associated with the latter.

 There are, however, several potential drawbacks to ad hoc arbitration that parties should consider.
 First and foremost, unless the parties have designated an appointing authority, constituting a tribunal can become time-consuming and expensive if one party is unwilling to cooperate or the parties are unable to agree on the third (presiding) arbitrator.
 In institutional arbitration, there are rules to address this situation, and the institution is on standby and ready to assist.
 Equally important, most institutional rules expressly require an arbitrator to be impartial and independent, incorporate an affirmative duty of disclosure and establish a procedure for pre-award challenges.
 In ad hoc arbitration, if the parties do not expressly include these elements, they must rely on the lex arbitri or the law at the place of enforcement after the award has been rendered.
-Notably, many jurisdictions do not permit pre-award challenges to arbitrators in court.
-Instead, the only recourse is to set aside proceedings after the arbitration is over.
+Notably, many jurisdictions do not permit pre-award challenges to arbitrators in court; instead, the only recourse is to set aside proceedings after the arbitration is over.

-Another downside to ad hoc arbitration is the lack of an arbitral institution to help the proceedings run smoothly, born out of decades of experience administering arbitrations.
+Another downside to ad hoc arbitration is the lack of an arbitral institution to help the proceedings run smoothly, born out of decades of experience administering arbitration.
 Institutions also play an important role in setting and collecting the arbitrators’ remuneration.
 In ad hoc arbitration, the parties and the arbitrators must reach an agreement on the arbitrators’ fees and allowable expenses.
 This can result in potentially uncomfortable discussions over what amounts are reasonable and may leave the parties more vulnerable to abuse.

 Institutional rules also fill gaps in arbitral procedure.
 They have been refined to avoid procedural breakdowns when one party is uncooperative, and they have evolved based on user feedback.
 For instance, many institutions now have an emergency arbitrator feature, which permits parties to obtain urgent interim relief before constitution of a full tribunal.